Vab123/AKDTUwebsite/wp-content/plugins/wp-dark-mode/readme.txt

 🔄 [Sheets To WP Table Live Sync](https://wordpress.org/plugins/sheets-to-wp-table-live-sync/) - Google Sheets allows you to input data on your Google sheet and show the same data on WordPress as a table effortlessly.

+📽️ [Webinar & Video Conference with Jitsi Meet](https://wordpress.org/plugins/webinar-and-video-conference-with-jitsi-meet/)  - Experience the best WordPress video conference plugin and live video chat solution.
+Get shortcode support with WooCommerce and BuddyPress integration.

 🎥 [Easy Video Reviews](https://wordpress.org/plugins/easy-video-reviews/) - Easy Video Reviews is the best and easiest video review plugin for WordPress.
 Your customers can record and send video testimonials right from their browser, and you can manage and showcase them anywhere on your WordPress website.

-📽️ [Webinar & Video Conference with Jitsi Meet](https://wordpress.org/plugins/webinar-and-video-conference-with-jitsi-meet/)  - Experience the best WordPress video conference plugin and live video chat solution.
-Get shortcode support with WooCommerce and BuddyPress integration.
+🔄️ [Stock Sync with Google Sheet for WooCommerce](https://wordpress.org/plugins/stock-sync-with-google-sheet-for-woocommerce/) - Auto-sync WooCommerce products from Google Sheets.
+An easy and powerful solution for WooCommerce inventory management, stock management, and bulk editing.

 ## Privacy Policy
 WP Dark Mode uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
 This helps us to troubleshoot problems faster & make product improvements.